 Who Can Use Meditation?

 The most straightforward answer to this is everyone.
-However, that would be a little bit of an easy solution to leave it there.
-There is isn’t anyone who couldn’t benefit from regular meditation, though.
+However, leaving it there would be a little bit of an easy solution.
+There isn’t anyone who couldn’t benefit from regular meditation, though.
 If you have any of the above issues, you would probably benefit from it.

 Will Meditation Benefit you?

 When you go into this, you need to remember; one meditation will not get you everything.
-Plan this to be something that you will dedicate yourself to, and you will benefit.
+Plan this to be something that you will dedicate yourself to and you will benefit from it.

 Types of Spiritual Meditation for Beginners

 There are a few types of meditation.
 I will quickly go over some of the main types of meditation that you can use.
 I will also give some explanations for each.
-All kinds of meditation have some underlying, set rules that you must follow to say that it is meditation.
-The use of a defined technique, logic relaxation, a self-induced state of mind.
+All kinds of meditation have some underlying, set rules you must follow to say it is meditation.
+Using a defined technique, logic relaxation, a self-induced state of mind.
 It is the technique that changes.
 Some of the types include:

 - Single point